os-js/manual.os-js.org/src/tutorial/bus/README.md

 # Bus

+A bus (event handler/event dispatcher) provides methods to assign and emit events.

+## Usage

-To create your own bus (event handler/event dispatcher) use the provided service:
+To create your own bus use the provided service:

 ```javascript
 const bus = core.make('osjs/event-handler');